abdulaziz-khaled/Multiple-Sequence-Alignment-with-Trimming-and-Conserved-Region-Discovery/README.md

 ## Materials and Methods
 # Instruments and Materials
 Instruments used in this study included a collection of `bioinformatics tools` applied for sequence retrieval, alignment, trimming, and conserved region identification.
-Sequence mining was performed using `NCBI BLAST`, while multiple sequence alignment was conducted in MEGA using the MUSCLE algorithm.
+Sequence mining was performed using `NCBI BLAST`, while multiple sequence alignment (MSA) was conducted in `MEGA` using the `MUSCLE` algorithm.
-Sequence trimming and removal of low-quality alignment blocks were carried out using Gblocks under a Linux environment.
+Sequence trimming and removal of low-quality alignment `blocks` were carried out using `Gblocks` under a `Linux` environment.
-Command-line processing and dataset manipulation were supported by awk, and conserved region extraction and parsing tasks were performed using a custom Python script built with the Biopython library.
+Command-line processing and dataset manipulation were supported by `awk tool`, and conserved region extraction and parsing tasks were performed using a custom `Python script` built with the `Biopython` library.
-Data organization and text handling were completed using Microsoft Excel, Notepad, and a laptop computer.
+Data organization and text handling were completed using `Microsoft Excel`, `Notepad++`, and a `laptop computer`.
-The material used in this study consisted of Thyroperoxidase (TPO) gene sequences obtained from the NCBI database.
-A total of 101 TPO gene sequences were retrieved through BLAST searches to capture sequence diversity across species.
-Additionally, datasets associated with Gene ID: 7173 (human TPO) were downloaded in FASTA format for subsequent alignment, trimming, and conserved region analysis.
+The material used in this study consisted of Thyroperoxidase (TPO) gene sequences obtained from the `NCBI database`.
+A total of 101 TPO gene sequences were retrieved through `BLAST` searches to capture sequence diversity across species.
+Additionally, datasets associated with `Gene ID: 7173` (human TPO) were downloaded in `FASTA format` for subsequent alignment, trimming, and conserved region analysis.